brooklynrail/brooklynrail-platform/content/events/2020/12/abstract-art-a-global-history-with-pepe-karmel.md

   conversation with Rail ArtSeen Editor Amanda Gluibizzi and art historian Alexander Nagel.
 We'll conclude with a poetry reading from Chia-Lun Chang."
 people:
-  - person: amanda-gluibizzi
-    event_bio: Amanda Gluibizzi is an ArtSeen editor at The Brooklyn Rail.
-An art historian, she is the co-director of The New Foundation for Art History and the author of Art and Design in 1960s New York (forthcoming).
   - person: pepe-karmel
     event_bio: "Pepe Karmel teaches in the Department of Art History, New York University.
 His book Picasso and the Invention of Cubism was published by